2/2/2010

 I’ve seen only series 1, but this is … well, brilliant.
 I mean, best-comedy-series contention brilliant.
 It is so astoundingly nasty in its jokes, so bluntly mean about so many issues, yet it maintains an air of blithe almost sweetness.
 Where Gervais & Merchant’s The Office traffics in a discomfort created by its characters, which we viewers share, Thick inspires us toward an amiable appreciation of the characters–they’re not a bad lot, or rather they’re quite bad but nonetheless kind of likable, perhaps because their ambitious selfishness is so generally ineffectual.
 Even as, for instance, they casually toss around vicious insults about developmental disability — after each insult they apologize to their colleague Glenn (who has a son with a developmental disability).
 And then they carry on.

-3 Responses to “Come the fuck in or fuck the fuck off”
+10 thoughts on “Come the fuck in or fuck the fuck off”

 Leave a Reply